amulyungi/fleetflex/README.md

+Here's the updated documentation with the name changed from FleetFlex to NaiDash:

-# Cliniva
+# NaiDash

+NaiDash seeks to revolutionize the way bike deliveries are handled by empowering delivery companies to handle communication, scheduling, and user feedback effectively.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.5.

-## Development server
+## Development Server

-Run `ng serve` for a dev server.
+Run `ng serve` to start the development server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## Code scaffolding
+## Code Scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.